 McMinn earned his Bachelor’s degree in management with a minor in finance from Providence in 2005.
 He completed his Master’s degree in instructional leadership with a concentration in sport management from Robert Morris in 2014.

-A native of Pittsburgh, Marasti graduated from Robert Morris in 2011 with his Bachelor's degree in education.
+Doyle graduated from Robert Morris in 2018 with a Bachelor's degree in business management.

 Brandon Mangan | Assistant Coach

 Brandon Mangan enters his first season on the men's lacrosse coaching staff.
 Mangan, a native of Wantagh, New York, brings a wealth of knowledge and experience obtained from his playing days in interscholastic lacrosse and beyond.

 While at Hofstra, Mangan helped guide the 2017 team to a 10-0 start, its best in program history.
 The Pride finished 11-3 overall that year, narrowly missing the NCAA Tournament.
 Mangan coached the Colonial Athletic Association Rookie of the Year (Ryan Tierney) and CAA Player of the Year (Josh Byrne) in 2017, and he also coached three All-Americans during his two-year Hofstra tenure.

 Meanwhile, he has played professionally, most recently suiting up with the Chesapeake Bayhawks of Major League Lacrosse in 2018.
 A five-year MLL veteran, Mangan also played for the New York Lizards in 2014, the Florida Launch in 2015 and the Ohio Machine 2016-18.
 He has tallied 15 goals and five assists in 20 career games and appeared on the winning side of the 2017 MLL Championship Game with the Machine, coached by original Robert Morris men's head coach Kenneth "Bear" Davis.